chili-epfl/FROG/README.md

 * Learn Meteor framework with React: https://www.meteor.com/tutorials/react/creating-an-app

-* Use `npm start watchAll` to automatically have packages rebuilt after editing them (otherwise your changes will not be picked up by Meteor) (more details [here](https://github.com/chili-epfl/FROG/wiki/Development-workflow-and-tools))
 * Note that we use `yarn` extensively.
 Unfortunately, we currently need to symlink all the packages from the root `node_modules` directory into `frog/`, because of a problem with Meteor.
-This means that the best way to add or update a dependency is to directly edit the `package.json` file in question, and rerun `git clean -fdx; ./initial_setup.sh`.
+This means that the best way to add or update a dependency is to directly edit the `package.json` file in question, and run `npm start yarn`.
 We're working on improving this.

 * In development mode, you can use the URL shorthand `<host>?login={user}` to automatically login as a given user (which will be automatically created if it does not yet exist).
 For example, `http://localhost:3000/<slug>?login=peter`, will open the student view logged in as peter.
-The user 'teacher' has access to the graph editor and the teacher orchestration dashboard.
-If you want to see the "projector mode", you log in like `<host>/projector/<slug>?login=teacher`.
+To access to the graph editor and the teacher orchestration dashboard you need to use the URL shorthand `<host>/teacher/login={user}`.
+If you want to see the
+  "projector mode", you log in like `<host>/teacher/projector/<slug>?login=teacher`.
 The slug is displayed once you create a new session.

 * If you open a number of windows in the same browser, they will all be logged in as the latest user, because of cookies.
 A way around this is to add entries like this in /etc/hosts: